Hand & Upper Extremity Fellowship

 Any resident who has completed a plastic, orthopedic, or general surgery residency program is eligible for the fellowship.
 The final applicant must be eligible to obtain a medical license in the Commonwealth of Massachusetts and meet all of the credentialing criteria of the BIDMC.

 Hand fellows are responsible for the care of patients with a wide range of degenerative, traumatic, idiopathic, and congenital and microvascular conditions of the upper extremity.
 Through close supervision and progressive responsibility, fellows are taught the necessary diagnostic, clinical judgment, and technical skills to carry out a complete range of medical and surgical treatment for the upper extremity.
-They are also taught to be compassionate and to effectively communicate with patients and their families, observing the highest level of ethics in all of their professional relations.
+They are also taught to be compassionate and to communicate effectively with patients and their families, observing the highest ethical standards in all their professional relationships.

-In this program, the fellows obtain extensive experience in the treatment of pediatric hand surgery, as well as congenital anomalies.
-Basic and fundamental surgical principles are emphasized as a way to address the most complex surgical problems.
-Throughout the year, there is an emphasis upon the importance of surgical planning and assessment.
-Complex cases are analyzed through multitude of approaches.
-Tri-dimensional and creative thinking, as well rigorous technical aspects of microsurgery are taught.
+In this program, the fellows gain extensive experience in pediatric hand surgery and the treatment of congenital anomalies.
+Basic and fundamental surgical principles are emphasized to address the most complex surgical problems.
+Throughout the year, there is an emphasis on the importance of surgical planning and assessment.
+Complex cases are analyzed through a multitude of approaches.
+Tri-dimensional and creative thinking, as well as rigorous technical aspects of microsurgery are taught.

 Clinical Rotations